gintonicai/documentation/mvp/inference-subchain-guide/billing-and-usage.md

 ### Pay-as-You-Go Model

-We're all about flexibility here at Gintonic.
+We're all about flexibility here at gintonic.
 Our pay-as-you-go model means you only pay for what you use.
 No hefty upfront costs or monthly commitments.
 Here's how it works:

 1. **Deposit GIN Tokens**: Top up your account with GIN tokens.
 2. **Use the Service**: Make API calls to your heart's content.